 Design Is Like Making Soup, Says Naoto Fukasawa

-As his newest Muji line hits the shelves, the celebrated Japanese designer muses on the enduring relevance of "Super Normal" and the power of observation.
+The celebrated Japanese designer muses on the similarities between design and soup making, the enduring relevance of “Super Normal”, and the power of observation.

 Naoto Fukasawa began his career at Seiko Epson in Japan designing wrist TVs and mini printers using microtechnology.
 He has been a product designer and advisory member of Muji since 2002.